 Although he had to wait a little longer than he was hoping Thursday night, Alex Verdugo can …

-- Recruiting: 4-star commit Nathan Tilford will visit Arizona Wildcats this weekend
+- Five-star guard Trevon Duval to visit Arizona Wildcats this weekend